salamdunya1/holbertonschool-system_engineering-devops/0-simple_web_stack.md

 ### 2. **Domain Name**

 The domain name for the website is **foobar.com**.
-The domain is configured with a **DNS A record** for `www.foobar.com`, which points to the server’s IP address (8.8.8.8).
+The domain is configured with a **DNS A record**, which points to the server’s IP address (8.8.8.8).
 This allows users to access the website via `www.foobar.com` instead of the raw IP address.

 - **Domain**: `foobar.com`
 - **DNS A Record**: `www.foobar.com` → `8.8.8.8`